aws-samples/amazon-sagemaker-activity-detection/deployment/README.md

 ![Deleting AWS Resources](images/cleanup.png)

 Once you ran the script successfully, go to your [CloudFormation Console](https://console.aws.amazon.com/cloudformation/) and make sure that all the stacks are deleted properly.
 If so, CONGRATULATIONS!!
 You have successfully deleted all the AWS resources associated with the solution.

+## Using the Solution with your Own Model and Sample Video

+In order to deploy the activity detection solution with your own retrained model, please follow the steps below:

+1. Untar your model artifacts.
+2. Replace `mode/model-0000.params` and `model/model-symbol.json` with your own.
+3. Replace the `model/classes.txt` with your own list of classes file.
+4. If you want to use your own sample video for live stream, do as follows, otherwise skip to step 5.
+    a.
+Copy your video into the [videos directory](../videos).
+    b.
+Open `launch.sh` script and update the `video_fname` variable with the filename of your video.
+5 Deploy the solution by running `launch.sh`

+Note: the steps above supports only for the I3D model archicture as explained in this [Jupyter Notebook](../development/SM-transferlearning-UCF101-Inference.ipynb).
+If you trained a different model architecture, you will need to modify the [inference code](model/code/inference.py).